 There are no direct financial implications arising from this report.
-However, as a result of the work carried out, assurance regarding the operation of key financial systems is gained and there would be an expectation that implementing internal audit recommendations could improve effectiveness, efficiency and economy. - Stuart McAvoy, Head of Finance, Leicester City Council, 0116 454 4004 stuart.mcavoy@leicester.gov.uk
+However, as a result of the work carried out, assurance regarding the operation of key financial systems is gained and there would be an expectation that implementing internal audit recommendations could improve effectiveness, efficiency and economy. - Amy Oliver, Treasurer, Leicester City Council Amy.oliver@leicester.gov.uk 0116 454 5667 are used to inform the Treasurer and the Chief Fire and Rescue Officer of the detailed findings of the audit and highlight actions that are required to safeguard the CFA's interests.